Budibase/automations/README.md

   instanceId: <CUSTOMER INSTANCE ID>
 }
 ```
 The runner must also return an object in the correct format based on the outputs specified.
+Check out some of the
+existing automations if you need further clarification.

+Once you've finished developing, make sure to update your `README` to describe what your automation does and what the inputs
+and outputs are, so that app builders know how to use your automation.

 ## Building and Publishing